brandonchinn178/db_connector/database.md

 `DatabaseConnector.connect_mysql([host, username, password, port, database])`

 - Connects to a MySQL server, connecting to the given host (localhost by default), optionally with the given username, password, port, or database.

+`DatabaseConnector.connect_sqlite([database])`

+- Connects to the SQLite database file provided.
+Defaults to the database in RAM.

+`DatabaseConnector.connect_postgres([host, username, password, port, database])`

+- Connects to a PostgreSQL server.
+Connects to the Unix socket by default on port 5432, optionally with the given username, password, and database.

 Instance Variables
 ------------------